Itsme-aniketghosh/aide_summer/Lab07-gentle-LLMs/Lab07-lecture-guide.md

 ### Session 2: Use Cases with Huggingface (30 minutes)
 - Text generation and completion
-- Sentiment analysis and classification
+- Sentiment analysis and Classification
 - Experimenting with different models and tasks

 ### Session 3: Hands-on Practice (30 minutes)